User Community Service Desk Downloads

 name*

-unique name of the scanner job
+Unique name for the scanner job.

 sourceType*